-1 Public Law 106-76 specifically requested that NPS evaluate natural, cultural, recreational, and scenic resources within, and surrounding, the NRA.
+1 Public Law 106-76 specifically requested that NPS evaluate natural, cultural, recreational, and scenic resources within and surrounding the NRA.

-Impact Topics Alternative 1: No Action (Continuation of Existing Conditions) Alternative 2: Proposed Action Special Status Species adverse impacts.
-Long-term minor to moderate adverse impacts to big game habitat and raptor use of the NRA would result from exotic species invasion and continuing habitat fragmentation on adjacent lands, particularly Land Units D (lola Basin COA), E (Sapinero/Blue Mesa COA), and G (West-End COA).
+Impact Topics Alternative 1: No Action (Continuation of Existing Conditions) Alternative 2: Proposed Action Basin COA) would be susceptible to moderate to major long-term adverse impacts through land use practices, invasion of noxious weeds, or development.
+Riparian and wetlands within the NRA would largely be protected, but those communities adjacent to private lands with weed issues would be susceptible to long-term moderate to major adverse impacts.
+Intensity of impacts would be dependent on location, level of landowner participation, and types of tools implemented.
+However, if development occurs on private lands within the COA with no concern for resource conservation, adverse impacts to vegetation and wildlife resources would be similar to those described under Alternative 1.
+Long-term minor to moderate adverse impacts to big game habitat and raptor use of the NRA would result from exotic species invasion and continuing habitat fragmentation on adjacent lands, particularly Land Units D (Iola Basin COA), E (Sapinero/Blue Mesa COA), and G (West-End COA).
 Loss of habitat due to noxious or exotic plant species invasion, land development, or other land uses would result in long-term moderate to major adverse impacts on elk and mule deer severe winter range and bighorn sheep overall range.
 Raptor habitat and activities would be similarly affected.
 Fisheries within the NRA would not be directly impacted, though water quality impacts from activities outside the NRA could result in indirect short- to long-term negligible to minor effects to fisheries inside and outside the NRA.
-Implementation of Alternative 1 would not cause direct effects to any special status species or associated habitats within the NRA.
+Special Status Species Implementation of Alternative 1 would not cause direct effects to any special status species or associated habitats within the NRA.
 However, loss and fragmentation of habitats would continue and possibly increase in private land units outside the NRA, impacting species and habitats within the proposed lands.
 Federal species that may be affected and would likely be adversely affected include the bald eagle.
 Likewise, state listed species including the American peregrine falcon, greater sandhill crane, Gunnison Sage-grouse, and Colorado River cutthroat trout would experience minor to moderate impacts to individuals or habitat within the proposed lands, while impacts to long-billed curlew would be minor.
 The great blue heron and Gunnison's prairie dog, both sensitive species, would also be affected by indirect impacts from habitat alteration or disturbance.
-Impacts to heron would be moderate to major, while those to prairie dogs would be minor to moderate.
-Sensitive plant individuals or populations may be affected and could be lost due to activities outside the NRA, potentially Implementation of Alternative 2 would benefit special status wildlife species and therefore would not adversely affect the bald eagle, Colorado River cutthroat trout, American peregrine falcon, greater sandhill crane, Gunnison Sage-grouse, long-billed curlew, great blue heron, nor Gunnison's prairie dog.
+Impacts to heron would be moderate to major, while Implementation of Alternative 2 would benefit special status wildlife species and therefore would have no effect on the bald eagle, Gunnison Sage-grouse, Colorado River cutthroat trout, American peregrine falcon, greater sandhill crane, long-billed curlew, great blue heron, or other sensitive species.
 Special status plant species would also experience beneficial impacts.
 Through decreased potential for development and other land use activities that are detrimental to habitats, all special status species within the proposed lands would have opportunities for increased conservation and potential for populations to expand.
-Benefits would be greatest on Land Units D (Iola Basin COA), E (Sapinero/Blue Mesa COA), and G (West-End COA), where development potential is currently the highest, but resources on other private lands within the COA would benefit as well.
+Benefits would be greatest on Land Units D (lola Basin COA), E (Sapinero/Blue Mesa COA), and G (West-End COA), where development potential is currently the highest.
+However, resources on other private lands within the COA would benefit as well.
+In addition, there are no immediate